JonathanCNg/Academic-Projects/README.md

 # Academic-Projects

-Games and programs that I've made at Pasadena City College.
+Games and programs that I've made in academia (University of California, Irvine & Pasadena City College).

 AIs | #1 Minesweeper AI | #2 Big 2
 :-------------------------:|:-------------------------:|:-------------------------: